BubuNunu/CS336LanguageModelingFromScratch/README.md

 Tensor: basic block of storing everything, such as parameter, gradienets, activations, optimizer states

 ### Memory(GB) accounting
+- float32 (default): it takes a lot of memeory
+- float16: will overflow for large value or underflow for small value
+- bfloat16: same memory as float 16 but has same dynamic range as float32!
+- fb8:
 ### Compute (FLOPS) accounting
 Bu default, tensors are stored in CPU memory